-Mattias Iser is an assistant professor of philosophy at Binghamton University, SUNY.
+Mattias Iser is an associate professor of philosophy at Binghamton University, SUNY.

 He studied philosophy and political science at the Freie Universität Berlin and at the University of Chicago.
 He holds an M.A. in philosophy as well as an M.A. in political science and completed his Ph.D. in 2005.